pierDipi/sonarqube-scanner-docker/README.md

 docker build -t sonar-scanner:3.2.0 .
 ```

+---

 ### Running the container

-When you run the container the `run.sh` file sleeps 2 minutes
+When you run the container it sleeps 2 minutes
 in order to wait sonarQube server to be up and running.

 Replace `$(pwd)/src` with your directory that you want analyze.